ilyafreshcode/freshcodeit.github.io/README.md

 **jekyll serve** - command that run jekyll in watch mode (localhost:4000)

-*For optimisation build/re-build process we store information about changing all pic/js/css file in _assets-cache/cache.yml.
  All plugins store in _plugins folder.
-Some of them can store default setting in config files _config.yml, CssMinify.yml, JsMinify.yml*
+Some of them can store default setting in config files _config.yml

 [Jekyll]: <https://jekyllrb.com>